-- a) Report management information: - i. report reference number, issue/revision number, date of issue, report modification record with indication of the reasons for re-issue; - ii. indication of the test facility specialist(s) in charge of the testing and contact details of the beacon manufacturer point of contact (representative) for the type approval application; - iii. date when the test beacons have been submitted for testing; and - iv. dates of testing start and finish; - b) Test samples details: - i. application data and beacon design details, as per Part G.1 of Annex G, - ii. indication of the test samples model name, part numbers (P/Ns) and serial numbers (S/Ns), details of the test beacon hardware, firmware and software P/Ns, battery pack details and composition, external components, manufacturer's test equipment, - iii. photos of the test samples with antenna deployed and external ancillary devices as subjected to TA testing (if applicable),
+- a) Report management information: - i. report reference number, issue/revision number, date of issue, report modification record with indication of the reasons for re-issue; - ii. indication of the test facility specialist(s) in charge of the testing and contact details of the beacon manufacturer point of contact (representative) for the type approval application; - iii. date when the test beacons have been submitted for testing; and - iv. dates of testing start and finish; - b) Test samples details: - i. application data and beacon design details, as per Part G.1 of Annex G, - ii. indication of the test samples model name, part numbers (P/Ns) and serial numbers (S/Ns), details of the test beacon hardware, firmware and software P/Ns, battery pack details and composition, external components, manufacturer's test equipment,

-- iv. description of physical test configuration supported with photos and/or diagrammes, providing details of a beacon and external components subjected to type approval testing; - c) Indication and description of any modifications made to the test beacons during type approval testing; - d) Statement of beacon model compliance with document C/S T.001, and indication of non-compliances observed or deviations from standard test procedures, which were allowed during type-approval testing, as per section G-2 of Annex G; - e) A summary of the beacon and antenna test results, with supporting test data, graphs and tables, as designated in Annexes A, B and F (if applicable). - f) Other technical information, technical data and, test procedure and results as included in the test report provided by the beacon manufacturer, which shall be referenced in the overall type approval test report from the test facility; - g) Photographs of beacon during radiation tests in all tested configurations (if applicable); - h) List of measurement equipment with indication of test and calibration due date and information about the actual test facility measurement accuracies for all test parameters; and - i) Details of non-standard test configurations, including technical drawings, photos and description.
+- iii. photos of the test samples with antenna deployed and external ancillary devices as subjected to TA testing (if applicable), - iv. description of physical test configuration supported with photos and/or diagrammes, providing details of a beacon and external components subjected to type approval testing; - c) Indication and description of any modifications made to the test beacons during type approval testing; - d) Statement, as per section G-2 of Annex G, indicating that type-approval testing was conducted in accordance with document C/S T.007 (indicating the issue and revision numbers of the document), ~~of~~ stating the beacon model compliance with document C/S T.001 (indicating the issue and revision numbers of the document), and indication indicating ~~of~~ non-compliances observed and/or deviations from standard test procedures, which were allowed during type-approval testing, ~~as per section G-2 of Annex G~~; - e) A summary of the beacon and antenna test results, with supporting test data, graphs and tables, as designated in Annexes A, B and F (if applicable). - f) Other technical information, technical data and, test procedure and results as included in the test report provided by the beacon manufacturer, which shall be referenced in the overall type approval test report from the test facility; - g) Photographs of beacon during radiation tests in all tested configurations (if applicable); - h) List of measurement equipment with indication of test and calibration due date and information about the actual test facility measurement accuracies for all test parameters; and - i) Details of non-standard test configurations, including technical drawings, photos and description.

-Results of tests performed by a beacon manufacturer (e.g., current measurements, position data encoding, beacon coding software, or other additional tests) shall include the data required by items a) to h) of this section, as applicable, be submitted in a test report, and must contain the equivalent content as required in Appendix G to Annex F (Part F.7), as applicable, but is not restricted to the precise format of the Part F.7.
+Results of tests performed by a beacon manufacturer (e.g., current measurements, position data encoding, beacon coding software, or other additional tests) shall include the data required by items a) to h) of this section, as applicable, be submitted in a test report, and must contain the equivalent content as required in Appendix G to Annex F (Part F.7), as applicable, but is not restricted to the precise format of the Part F.7, and include description of applicable test procedures.
 Test facilities shall check the manufacturers' test reports to ensure that all necessary information is provided in consistency with Annex G (Part G.1) and other technical documentation.